qcz/vscode-text-power-tools/README.md

 Filter line commands take an input (a raw text or a regular expression) and filter the selected lines based on whether to include or exclude the them.
 These commands search/match in a case insensitive manner.
 To use case sensitive search/match, set the value of the `textPowerTools.caseSensitiveFiltering` setting to `true`.

+The last 10 filter strings and regular expressions are presented and can be used quickly when executing these commands.

 ![sample filtering](images/filtering.gif)

 | Command | Input | Description | Selection support |